pbs-assess/pacea/README.md

 pacea is intended to be a data platform, *not* a primary database of lots of raw data.
 All data sets include documentation regarding the original authors, who should be cited as appropriate.

-It is not operational yet (some of the data are just example data to set up the infrastructure of the package).
+It is not fully operational yet (some of the data are just example data to set up the infrastructure of the package) while we are developing it; there will be vignettes to explain functionality.

 While being an R package, for non-R users we hope to add functionality to extract the data as a simple .csv file.
+Though this may be prove harder than we originally envisioned, given how we are storing the data (and the ROMS outputs are large).

-Below are some of the notes and references from our original planning meeting (later notes are elsewhere).
+Below are some rough notes and references from our original planning meeting (later notes are elsewhere).
 Work is ongoing.

 # Motivation